-On May 17, 1994, the BC Seniors Games Society signed an affiliation agreement with the BC Games Society to provide event management support in order to ensure prosperity, quality and evolution of the Games.
+On May 17, 1994, the BC Seniors Games Society signed an affiliation agreement with the BC Games Society.
+The purpose of this agreement was to ensure prosperity, quality and evolution of the BC Seniors Games Society and the BC Seniors Games.

 In 2015, the name of the Games was changed to the 55+ BC Games and the BC Seniors Games Society continued to organize and be the main funding partner for the Games.
 In the fall of 2017, the working partnership between the BC Seniors Games Society and the BC Games Society ended and all aspects of organizing and managing the 55+ BC Games now rests with the BC Seniors Games Society.

 Here is a look at where we have been and how we have grown.